Restricting Data Access to Specific Domains#

 Allowing multiple subdomains#

-You can append a wildcard * character at the beginning of restrictions to allow for multiple subdomains.
-So, for example, if you have a restriction of https://*.example.com, then the following would all be valid referers:
+You can append a wildcard * character to the beginning of restrictions to support multiple subdomains.
+For example, the following referers are valid under restriction https://*.example.com:

 https://www.example.com